The impact of inflation for you as a consumer

 Let’s start by considering what we can check as long as the bottle we are examining is still closed:

-Place – Always buy your booze from a reputable supermarket or shop.
+- Place – Always buy your booze from a reputable market or shop.

-Price – You know the score, if it looks too good to be true (too cheap), it probably is (fake).
+- Price – You know the rule, if it looks too good to be true (too cheap), it probably is (fake).

 Properly sealed caps.
 If the seal is broken, don’t drink it.
 Even if it’s not illegal, it could have been tampered with.